lvillasen/RedPitaya-Hello-World/README.md

 - Program the FPGA with the command *cat file_name.bit > /dev/xdevcfg*

 - Use the Jupyter-Notebook called DAC-ASG.ipynb provided to load an arbitrary waveform and to send it to channel 1 of the fast DAC.

+- To see the signal you need an oscilloscope or arternatively use acquisition program included in https://github.com/lvillasen/RedPitaya-Muon-Decay

 - Reboot the RedPitaya board or *cat fpga_0.94.bit > /dev/xdevcfg* to reinstall the official bitstream on the Zynq FPGA.